Will Moles Go Away This Winter?

-First, what is a mole?
-A mole is a 6" - 8" mammal of the class insectivore.
+A mole is a 6" - 8", brownish-gray mammal of the class insectivore.
 It is not a rodent as some believe.
 It does not chew, it digs.
+Their necks are strong with elongated heads.
+Because they spend most of their time underground, they have very small eyes and ears that are almost completely covered with fur.
+Their most distinctive feature is their powerful paddle-like forefeet with large thick toenails that they use for digging their tunnels.
 A mole can make up to one hundred feet of tunnel every day as it searches for bugs and worms to eat.
 It really loves those bugs and worms.
 Your standard mole can eat two to three times its body weight each day.
 Mmmmm.
 Yummy!

 Many home and business owners consider moles to be pests because they destroy lawns and wreck plants as they search for those tasty bugs.
 This can be quite a problem for a golf course, park, or homes with a large lawn.
 Mole activity is damaging to root structures and will lead to dry or damaged grass.